wchoi11/notchmess/_posts/2019-08-11-objective-attitude.md

 {: id="anchor"}
-Many philosophers, as Sommers describes, oppose the claim that we aren't morally responsible for our actions as if it "must be overcome at all costs" (p.322).[^paper] The objective attitude is just one consequence that philosophers might cite to show why we should reject this claim.
+Many philosophers, as Sommers describes, oppose the claim that we aren't morally responsible for our actions as if it "must be overcome at all costs" (p.322).[^paper] Roughly, we might think determinism is true so we can't be morally responsible for our actions because all our actions are determined by the laws of nature and not ourselves.

 A term coined by P.F.
 Strawson, the objective attitude (toward human beings) is the view that human beings are mere things, "creatures who cannot deserve praise or blame" (p.323).
-In other words, adopting the objective attitude means you don't view other people as morally responsible for their actions or character.
+In other words, adopting the objective attitude means you don't treat other people as morally responsible for their actions or character.
-Now it might be clear why philosophers think the objective attitude is a consequence of believing we aren't morally responsible for our actions; if we **believe** people aren't morally responsible for their actions, we should **act** like people aren't morally responsible for their actions.
+Some philosophers think adopting the objective attitude is a consequence of believing we aren't morally responsible for our actions; if we **believe** people aren't morally responsible for their actions, we should **act** like people aren't morally responsible for their actions.

 [^paper]: "The Objective Attitude," *The Philosophical Quarterly* 57:228 (2007):pp.321-341

 Adopting the objective attitude basically comes down to how we should not praise or blame people for their actions.
-People aren't morally responsible for their actions because everything is determined so it doesn't make sense to praise or blame them for their actions.
+People aren't morally responsible for their actions so it doesn't make sense to praise or blame them for their actions.
 They were going to do it anyways.

-For instance, we cannot blame a thief for stealing because the thief was determined, whether by environmental factors or some events, to steal so the thief couldn't have chosen not to steal.[^otherwise] The thief isn't morally responsible for her actions (she didn't freely choose to steal) so we can't blame the thief.
+For instance, we cannot blame a thief for stealing because the thief was determined, whether by environmental factors or some past events, to steal so the thief couldn't have chosen otherwise.[^otherwise] The thief isn't morally responsible for her actions (she didn't freely choose to steal) so we can't blame the thief.

 Likewise, we can't praise someone for saving a drowning child because she was determined to do so by a variety of factors.
 She's not morally responsible for her actions so we can't praise her.
-People then are just like other determined events of the world such as a tree falling over or a hurricane moving over the Atlantic.
+The actions of people are then just like other determined events of the world such as a tree falling over or a hurricane moving over the Atlantic.
+We can't praise or blame any of them.

-[^otherwise]: We might think that the ability to choose otherwise decides whether we act freely, but some philosophers have contested this claim too.
+[^otherwise]: We might think that the ability to choose otherwise is what it means to act freely, but some philosophers have contested this claim too.

-## What's bad about the objective attitude?
+## What's so bad about the objective attitude?
 Philosophers (at least according to Sommers) give two reasons: (1) the implications of adopting the objective attitude are bleak and (2) it's "psychologically impossible" to fully adopt the objective attitude (p.322).